System Model

 - Policy issuer — Authority that defines rules (fleet operator, service operator)

-- Machine wallet — Signs budgets and payment authorizations within policy
+- Machine wallet — Signs SBAs within policy bounds

 - Verifier — Validates the chain before allowing service or settlement